Stevecmd/aws-bootcamp-cruddur-2023/journal/week6.md

 -f Dockerfile.prod \
 .
 ```
-To build frontend image in prod
+Build frontend image in prod:
 ![build frontend image in prod](https://github.com/Stevecmd/aws-bootcamp-cruddur-2023/blob/main/journal/Week%206/npm%20run%20build%20on%20frontend.JPG)

 If you want to run and test the image locally